tanuka-sree628/FPGA-Health-Monitoring-System/README.md

 ## Overview

-A hardware-implemented health monitoring solution built in Verilog HDL and deployed on the EDGE Artix-35T FPGA Development Board.
+A hardware-implemented health monitoring solution built in Verilog and deployed on the EDGE Artix-35T FPGA Development Board.
 The design acquires health-related input signals, classifies their severity in real time, and communicates outcomes through LEDs, a buzzer, and an LCD panel.
 Before any alert is raised, a dedicated persistence verification stage confirms that the abnormal condition is sustained rather than transient — reducing false positives and improving overall system reliability.

 ---